tripup-company/tripup-company.github.io/itinerary.md

 <!-- End TripUp Widget Container-->
 ```

-## Component and events
+## Components and events

-Component are independent from each other.
-They communicate over event with each other.
+Components are independent from each other.
+They communicate through events with each other.
-Below you will finde the event, those will be sent and recieved by component.
+Below you will find the events, those will be sent and recieved by components.

 ### Search form component

-This component allow end user to select cruise or port .
+This component allows end user to select cruise or port.

 #### Dispatched events